LREadmin/multipage/README.md

 SiteNamesListNS.txt joins the sites in siteNamesList.txt with DW collection system (North or South)

 When adding new pages, put scripts in "Pages" folder.

+To update SMS data: first run "SMS_data_fetch_all.py;" which generates the URL for full POR for sites in SiteNamesListCode and drops CSVs into SMS_Data folder.

+--Then run last block of "Data_fetch.py" to generate joined SNOTEL_SMS.csv.gz, which can be read into the soil moisture compare page.